brushtailmedia/sshkey-term/README.md

 ## Security model

-**Your Ed25519 key is your permanent identity.** There is no password, no server-side recovery, and no key rotation.
+**Your Ed25519 key is your permanent identity.**

+The server never sees your private key or passphrase, only the public key.
+The client handles all encryption, decryption, signing, and verification locally.
+The server is a blind relay that routes messages and enforces access control based on public keys.

 Three layers of protection, used in combination: